Prof. Pernilla Wittung-Stafshede

 Pernilla Wittung-Stafshede obtained a PhD in Physical Chemistry 1996 at Chalmers University of Technology, Gothenburg, Sweden.
 During 1997–1998 she did a postdoc at California Institute of Technology, Pasadena, California, USA.
 In 1999 she started her independent career as an assistant professor in Chemistry at Tulane University, New Orleans, Louisiana, USA.
 She received tenure and was promoted to associate professor in 2002.
 In 2004 she moved to Rice University, Houston, Texas, USA, as associate professor with tenure in the Biochemistry and Cell Biology department.

-After 5 years, in 2008, she returned to Sweden and became full professor in Chemistry at Umeå University in the north of Sweden.
-She spent 7 years there before moving to Gothenburg in 2015 to the then newly-founded Biology and Biological Engineering department; there acting as head of the Chemical Biology division for the first three years.
-Her research centres around protein (folding) biophysics using an array of biophysical tools, with current focus on mechanisms of metal (copper) transport proteins and amyloid formation, as well as how these reactions relate to human disease.
+After 5 years, in 2008, Wittung-Stafshede returned to Sweden and became full professor in Chemistry at Umeå University in the north of Sweden.
+She spent 7 years there before moving to Chalmers in Gothenburg in 2015 to the then newly founded Life Sciences department; there acting as head of the Chemical Biology division for the first three years.
+Overall, her research is dominated by protein folding/misfolding biophysical studies using an array of biophysical tools.
+She has made pioneering discoveries around the role of metals in protein folding, macromolecular crowding effects on folding reactions, as well as on mechanisms of copper-transport proteins.
+Her current focus is directed towards roles of copper transport proteins in cancer and cross-reactivity as a modulator of amyloid formation in neurodegenerative diseases.
+Wittung-Stafshede has published over 270 peer-reviewed scientific articles and over 50 popular texts (October, 2024).